 Twelve congressmen took their seats, believing the military was shepherding them to safety.
-Minutes passed, and one politician asked where they are headed.
+Minutes passed, and one politician asked where they were headed.

 A few minutes later, the muffled reply can be heard: "Ladies and gentlemen.
 We are the FARC."

 Back in the mountains, the hostages were herded aboard a truck.
 Guerrillas waved and hugged as they celebrated their audacious mission.

 In 2003, Lopez and some of the other hostages appeared in a proof-of-life video.
 One of his colleagues simply wrote, "Until when?" on his hand and held it up to the camera.

 Another, Jairo Hoyos, sent a prophetic plea to the president: "Mister President.
 Those who are about to die salute you."